Edw590/AdvancedCommandsDetection/README.md

 - Create a Discussion here: https://github.com/DADi590/V.I.S.O.R.---A-real-assistant--Platforms-Unifier/discussions

 ## Final notes
-Any new ideas are welcomed!
-(I just may or may not implement them that fast - student)
+Any new ideas and/or improvements are welcomed!
+(Just giving the idea and/or making a pull request)